Maham Begum: As empress dowager

-After Humayun was restored to health, Babur became ill and died.
-Humayun ascended the throne at twenty three-years of age.
-Maham Begum made an allowance of food twice daily.
-In the morning an ox and two sheep and five goats, and at afternoon prayer time five goats.
-She gave this from her own estate during the two and a half years.
-During Babur's illness, he laid a command on Maham Begum, the charge to arrange marriages of Gulrukh Begum and Gulchehra Begum.
-Maham Begum received her cleverness of the conspiracy and bade Humayun to return from Badakhshan.
-She played an important role in promoting successfully the cause of Humayun.
-She continued to be Padshah Begum and participated in the affairs of the imperial household organization of social functions and the maintenance of her husband's tomb, until her death.
+After Humayun was restored to health, Babur became ill and died in 1530.
+Humayun ascended the throne at twenty-three years of age.
+Maham Begum made an allowance of food twice daily, in the morning an ox and two sheep and five goats, and at afternoon prayer time five goats.
+She gave this from her own estate for two and a half years.

-After Humayun's return from Chunar, Maham Begam, gave a great feast.
+After Humayun's return from Chunar, Maham, gave a great feast.
 They lit up the bazaars.
 Then she gave orders to the better class and to the soldiers also to decorate their places and make their quarters beautiful, and after this illumination became general in India.
-With all her stores of replenishing, she made an excellent and splendid feast.
+With all her stores of replenishing, she arranged a splendid feast.
 She gave special robes of honour to 7,000 persons.
 The festivities lasted several days.

 Death

-In April Maham Begum was attacked by a disorder of the bowels.
-On the 16th of the same month she died.
-After the death of Maham, Khanzada Begum, Babur's sister, became the first-lady of the Empire.
+In April 1533, Maham was attacked by a disorder of the bowels.
+On 8 May, she died.

-It is not known where she was buried and which place was chosen to be her tomb by her son Humayun who was then reigning.
-She seems to have been buried alongside the grave of Babur.
-It is certain, however, that her body was never transferred to Kabul.